The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: Introduction

+Since their introduction, GPDs have attracted extensive research interest due to their ability to illuminate partonic probability densities in longitudinal momentum, transverse position, and angular momentum.
+GPDs thus encode information on how partons are distributed in the plane transverse to the hadron's motion, offering a pathway to reconstruct the three-dimensional structure of hadrons.

+On the one hand, different Mellin moments of GPDs are related to various hadronic form factors (FFs)~\cite{Zhang:2024nxl,Bondarenko:2025qch,Hernandez-Pinto:2024kwg,Puhan:2025pfs}, such as electromagnetic FFs~\cite{Cheng:2024cxk}, axial FFs, gravitational FFs (GFFs), and transition FFs~\cite{Zhang:2024dhs}.
+In particular, GFFs are connected to the energy–momentum tensor~\cite{Ji:2025qax}, enabling a gauge-invariant decomposition of hadron spin.
+They also provide access to mass and pressure distributions, whose Fourier transforms relate to Breit-frame pressure and shear profiles.

+On the other hand, in the forward limit, GPDs reduce to standard PDFs.
+At zero skewness, a Fourier transform with respect to the transverse momentum transfer yields the impact parameter distribution (IPD), which describes the probability density of finding a parton at the transverse position \(\bm{b}_{\perp}\) relative to the hadron’s center of momentum for a given longitudinal momentum fraction $x$.

+Overall, GPDs encapsulate essential information on angular momentum, mass, and mechanical properties of hadrons, offering key insights into the spatial distribution as well as the spin and orbital motion of quarks inside these particles.

-These features render GPDs a crucial component in various types of hard exclusive and elastic scattering processes, including deeply virtual Compton scattering (DVCS)~\cite{Goeke:2001tz,Radyushkin:1996nd,Hobart:2023knc,Xie:2023xkz}, deep virtual meson production (DVMP)~\cite{Muller:2013jur,Favart:2015umi,Cuic:2023mki}, and timelike Compton scattering (TCS)~\cite{Berger:2001xd,Boer:2015fwa,Xie:2022vvl,CLAS:2021lky,Peccini:2021rbt}.
-Through these experimental processes, researchers gain valuable insights into GPDs.
-Recently, GPDs have been extracted by analyzing global electron scattering data~\cite{Hashamipour:2021kes,Hashamipour:2020kip}.
+These properties make GPDs essential for describing hard exclusive and elastic scattering processes, such as deeply virtual Compton scattering (DVCS)~\cite{Goeke:2001tz,Radyushkin:1996nd,Hobart:2023knc,Xie:2023xkz}, deep virtual meson production (DVMP)~\cite{Muller:2013jur,Favart:2015umi,Cuic:2023mki}, and timelike Compton scattering (TCS)~\cite{Berger:2001xd,Boer:2015fwa,Xie:2022vvl,CLAS:2021lky,Peccini:2021rbt}.
+These reactions provide key experimental avenues to access GPDs.
+Recent extractions of GPDs have also been achieved through global analyses of electron scattering data~\cite{Hashamipour:2021kes,Hashamipour:2020kip}.

-The phenomenological determination of GPDs is less advanced than the contemporary analyses of PDFs and FFs.
-However, interest in GPDs is rapidly increasing due to the recent approval of the U.S. Electron-Ion Collider (EIC) and the electron-ion colliders in China (EicC).
-Additionally, lattice QCD has made first-principle calculations of GPDs more accessible.
+While the phenomenological extraction of GPDs has not yet reached the maturity of PDFs or FFs, the field is progressing quickly.
+Key drivers include the advent of next-generation facilities like the U.S. Electron--Ion Collider (EIC) and China’s EicC, together with advances in first-principles computations of GPDs via lattice QCD.

-The studies presented in Refs.~\cite{Aguilar:2019teb,Chavez:2021koz} investigate the accessibility of pion GPDs through the Sullivan process~\cite{Sullivan:1971kd} at future electron-ion colliders.
-They conclude that experimental access may soon be feasible.
-The amplitude associated with the Sullivan process involves an off-shell pion, necessitating careful consideration of potential off-shellness issues both within the process and in the GPDs themselves.

-In addition, transverse momentum dependent parton distributions (TMDs)~\cite{Zhang:2024plq,Liu:2025fuf} provide a more comprehensive understanding of parton structures, particularly the transverse characteristics of hadrons.
-Therefore, we also compute the off-shell TMDs for kaons.